cryptekbits/GeoDash/README.md

 ## City Data Download

-CitiZen requires city data to function properly.
-When you first use CitiZen, it will automatically:
+GeoDash requires city data to function properly.
+When you first use GeoDash, it will automatically:

 1. Check if the city data CSV file exists in standard locations
 2. If not found, it will attempt to download the file from our servers